 How does it work?

-Volunteers can sign up with Orange County Coastkeeper or one of the organizations involved in implementing this program and will be assigned to a specific area for observation.
-You will be trained in proper monitoring methods and given information about your site location as well as directions to the area and beach access locations especially for the smaller neighborhood beaches.
-Once you arrive at the locations with the provided materials, usually data collection sheets, you can get to work.
+Volunteers can sign up with Orange County Coastkeeper or one of the organizations involved in implementing this program .
+You will be trained in proper monitoring methods and given information about priority survey sites and locations near your home including directions to the area and beach access locations especially for the smaller neighborhood beaches.
+Once you arrive at the locations with the provided materials, you can get to work.
 Surveys take five to thirty minutes to complete.

 What does a MPA Watch Volunteer do?